-Minority interest represents the portion of the net assets of consolidated subsidiaries not held by the Parent Company, and is presented separately in the consolidated statement of comprehensive income, consolidated statement of comprehensive income and within the equity section of the consolidated statement of financial position, separate from the controlling interest of Parent Company's equity.
-Non-controlling interest shares in the losses even if the losses exceed the non controlling equity interest in the subsidiary.
+Non-controlling interests are presented separately in the consolidated statement of comprehensive income and within the equity section of the consolidated statement of financial position, separate from the controlling interest of the Parent Company's equity.
+Non-controlling interest shares in the losses even if the losses exceed the non-controlling equity interest in the subsidiary.
 A change in ownership interest of a subsidiary, without a loss of control, is accounted for as an equity transaction.

-Non-controlling interest represents the 2.01% interest in PGI not owned by the Parent Company and the 24.53% interest in OOC not owned by PGI.
-The minority stockholders" share in losses of PGI and OCC are limited to the investment made.
+Non-controlling interest represents the 1.77% interest in PGI not owned by the Parent Company and the 25.87% interest in OOC not owned by PGI.
+The minority stockholders' share in losses of PGI and OOC are limited to the investment made.
 Any additional losses are for the account of the Group.